-Since I’ve been managing AdWords accounts professionally, I’ve had occasion to work with many advertisers with accounts that have been active for several years, built mostly on broad-matched keywords.
+Since I’ve been managing Google Ads accounts professionally, I’ve had occasion to work with many advertisers with accounts that have been active for several years, built mostly on broad-matched keywords.
 This type of account exhibits some rather interesting characteristics that present some unique challenges.
 When I see an account that exhibits these characteristics, I can be fairly confident that:

 - The advertiser is displaying their ad for a very wide range of search queries, but not on a consistant basis for any given search query.
 A classic situation for broad-matched keywords.